vladar21/swiftqueue-dedalus/Readme.md

   │   ├── routes.php              # Defines the application routes and their middlewares
   ├── config/
-  │   ├── config.php              # General configuration file (not used with .env in this case) │   ├── schema.sql              # SQL script to initialize the database schema
+  │   ├── config.php              # General configuration file (not used with .env in this case) ├── migrations/             # Directory for database migration scripts │   ├── schema.sql          # SQL script to initialize the database schema
+  ├── fixtures/               # Directory for fixtures
+  │   ├── users.php           # Fixture script to populate users table
+  │   ├── courses.php         # Fixture script to populate courses table
   ├── views/
   │   ├── layouts/
   │       ├── main.php            # Main layout for the application